Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

   a common language with finance people.

-  > "The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
-Now it is a 1-hour job and a few clicks to update data".
+  > The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
+Now it is a 1-hour job and a few clicks to update data.
 aside:
   - content: '![eLearnSecurity](/img/elearnsec logo.png)'
   - content: |-